 At International Cruise Excursions, every employee engagement survey gets a theme.
-"Our employees get excited about it, and it's a great way to have constant reminders around the office that the survey is happening," says Sara Martin, Senior Manager, Culture and Employee Experience.
+"Our employees get excited about it, and it's a great way to have constant reminders around the office that the survey is happening," says Sara Martin, Senior Manager of culture and Employee Experience.
 Their most recent survey set a participation goal of 90% and decided on a 1990s theme to tie it together.

-Sara says, "We had tons of great engagement ideas that we knew employees would love.
+Sara says, "We had many great engagement ideas that we knew employees would love.
 We passed out yo-yos, slap bracelets, and popular 90s candy.
-We also had spirit days like 90s grunge day that employees were really into.
+We also had spirit days like the 90s grunge day that employees were really into.
 Several communications went out, complete with 90s slang.
-In addition, in the end, we had several of our senior leaders step up to get slimed if we reached our goal."
+In addition, in the end, several of our senior leaders stepped up to get slimed if we reached our goal."